Novibyte/Spider-Verse/README.md

 ⛔ You are not allowed to upload or re-upload any file(s) or folder(s) on any website(s)! <br>
 ⛔ You are also not allowed to re-use the textures for own purposes or skin creation! <br>
 ⛔ If you want to upload a preview / footage on YouTube or anywhere else related to this project, you MUST give the credits! <br>
-⛔ This project will be updated whenever it needs to be updated.
-With each update, the Mod Menu and the textures will be improved and enhanced. <br>

 # Project: Spider-Verse v2.0
 📢 Experience the Spider-Man (2001) game with even better and upscaled textures, along with over 300 brand new suits! <br>